 3.1

-AAA ranked third in the 2023 J.D.
-Power’s Auto Insurance Study for California.
+AAA ranks above average in California in J.D.
+Power’s 2024 U.S. Auto Insurance Study.
 The carrier offers home and auto insurance, as well as many other products and travel solutions.
 Whereas Wawanesa is only available in California, AAA is available nationally through its different insurance groups for tailored coverage options.
 Since the Automobile Club of Southern California is an AAA affiliate, most Wawanesa policyholders might be moved over to AAA policies in the future.

 American Family consistently receives strong customer satisfaction ratings for its home and auto insurance policies.
 It’s also more widely available than Wawanesa, which could be ideal for those who plan to relocate.